willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

 In this post, we will show you how to implement a short term weather forecast using a type of deep learning known as recurrent neural networks ([RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network)).
 The particular type of RNN we use is called a Long Short Term Memory ([LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)) network.
 We will use [Keras](https://keras.io/) (version 2+) with the [TensorFlow](https://www.tensorflow.org/) backend as the framework for building this network.

+In this post we're not going to argue the merits of deep learning via LSTMs vs more classical methods such as [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) or vice versa.
+Instead we're simply showing how to approach and implement a forecasting problem using LSTMs.
+In general simpler machine learning models should be tried first.

+### ARIMA

+Auto-Regressive Integrated Moving Average ([ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average)) models are the most general and commonly used class of models for forecasting of a stationary signal (or on which can be made stationary).
+They support random walk, seasonal trend, non-seasonal exponentional smoothing and autoregressive models.

+Lags of the stationarized series in the forecasting equation are called "autoregressive" terms, lags of the forecast errors are called "moving average" terms, and a time series which needs to be differenced to be made stationary is said to be an "integrated" version of a stationary series.
+Random-walk and random-trend models, autoregressive models, and exponential smoothing models are all special cases of ARIMA models.
+See [here](https://people.duke.edu/~rnau/411arim.htm) for more details.
+While there is a relatively systematic approach to determining the ARIMA model parameters.
+There are many many publications and applications of ARIMA to renewables forecasting with various extensions to solve different issues.

+To see an application of ARIMA for forecasting and the method for determining the model parameters, see the following [notebook](https://datascience.ibm.com/exchange/public/entry/view/815137c868b916821dec777bdc23013c).

-### Why use LSTM
+### Why use a Recurrent Neural Network

 Recurrent neural networks enable the learning and encoding of temporal features of a signal.
 This is idea for forecasting signals which are in some way predictive based on past events.
 LSTMs are a type of recurrent networks that overcome some of the historic issues related to training recurrent networks, such as the [vanishing gradients problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).
 We won't delve into the details of LSTMs here and will instead point you to this [article](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) for a thorough overview.

-### ARIMA

-Auto regressive models such as ARIMA are the most commonly used models for forecasting.

-Discuss issues with ARIMA.. blah blah.

 ```python